manateeit/rools/package-tools/README.md

-# Cline Rules Package Tools
+# Roo Code Memory Bank Package Tools

 This directory contains implementations for distributing Cline configuration files as packages for both NPM (JavaScript/Node.js) and NuGet (.NET) ecosystems.
 These packages automatically extract configuration files to the root of consuming projects during installation or build.